I Walked with a Zombie: Retrospective assessments

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 41 reviews, with an average score of 8.1/10; the site's "critics consensus" reads: "Evocative direction by Jacques Tourneur collides with the low-rent production values of exploitateer Val Lewton in I Walked with a Zombie, a sultry sleeper that's simultaneously smarmy, eloquent and fascinating."
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 40 reviews, with an average score of 8.2/10; the site's "critics consensus" reads: "Evocative direction by Jacques Tourneur collides with the low-rent production values of exploitateer Val Lewton in I Walked with a Zombie, a sultry sleeper that's simultaneously smarmy, eloquent and fascinating."

 Author and film critic Leonard Maltin gave the film three-and-a-half out of four stars, praising its atmosphere and story and calling it an "Exceptional Val Lewton chiller".
-Dennis Schwartz awarded the film an "A" grade, praising the atmosphere, the story, and Tourneur's direction.
 TV Guide awarded the film their highest rating of five out of five stars, calling it "an unqualified horror masterpiece".
 Alan Jones of Radio Times gave the film four out of five stars, writing: "Jacques Tourneur's direction creates palpable fear and tension in a typically low-key nightmare from the Lewton fright factory.
 The lighting, shadows, exotic setting and music all contribute to the immensely disturbing atmosphere, making this stunning piece of poetic horror a classic of the genre."

 In 2007, Stylus Magazine named I Walked with a Zombie the fifth best zombie film of all time.